-On November 24, 2021, the Company announced that it increased its Bitcoin holdings to 150 Bitcoin at an average cost of approximately \$61,000 (US\$48,000) per Bitcoin.
-The Company has since sold 29 Bitcoin for proceeds of \$1,111,086 (US\$866,213).
+On November 24, 2021, the Company announced that it increased its Bitcoin holdings to 150 Bitcoin at an average cost of approximately \$61,000 per Bitcoin.
+The Company has since sold 38 Bitcoin for proceeds of \$1,293,247.

 On October 28, 2021, the Company completed an offering of 20,000,000 units at a price of \$0.35 per unit for gross proceeds of \$7,000,000 under the final short form base shelf prospectus (the "Final Shelf Prospectus").
 The offering was conducted by a syndicate of underwriters.
 The underwriters also exercised their over-allotment option in full to purchase an additional 3,000,000 units for additional gross proceeds of \$1,050,000.
 Including the proceeds from the exercise of the over-allotment option, the total gross proceeds of the offering are \$8,050,000 with an aggregate of 23,000,000 units issued.
-Each unit consists of one common share and one half of one common share purchase warrant.
-Each whole warrant is exercisable to acquire one common share until October 28, 2023, at an exercise price of \$0.50.
+Each unit consisted of one Common Share and one half of one Common Share purchase warrant.
+Each whole warrant was exercisable to acquire one Common Share until October 28, 2023, at an exercise price of \$0.50.

 On September 16, 2021, the Company filed the Final Shelf Prospectus with the securities commissions in each of the provinces and territories of Canada, except Québec.
-The Final Shelf Prospectus allows the Company to offer and issue up to \$50 million of Common Shares, warrants, subscription receipts, units, debt securities or any combination of such securities during the 25-month period that the Final Shelf Prospectus is effective.
-The securities may be offered separately or together, in amounts, at prices and on terms to be determined based on market conditions at the time of sale, which will be set forth in a prospectus supplement to be filed.
+The Final Shelf Prospectus allowed the Company to offer and issue up to \$50 million of Common Shares, warrants, subscription receipts, units, debt securities or any combination of such securities during the 25-month period that the Final Shelf Prospectus was effective.
+The securities may have been offered separately or together, in amounts, at prices and on terms determined based on market conditions at the time of sale, which was set forth in a prospectus supplement filed.

-On June 9, 2021, the Company completed the Acquisition of LQwD Financial in accordance with the Share Exchange Agreement, pursuant to which the Company acquired all of the issued and outstanding common shares of LQwD Financial in exchange for the issuance of Common Shares to the former shareholders of LQwD Financial.
+On June 9, 2021, the Company completed the Acquisition of LQwD Financial in accordance with the Share Exchange Agreement, pursuant to which the Company acquired all the issued and outstanding common shares of LQwD Financial in exchange for the issuance of Common Shares to the former shareholders of LQwD Financial.
 Upon completion of the Acquisition, the Company changed its name to "LQwD FinTech Corp." and LQwD Financial became a wholly owned subsidiary of the Company.
 See "Development of the Business - Significant Acquisitions".

-On March 23, 2021, the Company closed its previously announced non-brokered private placement of 20,000,000 Subscription Receipts at a price of \$0.25 per Subscription Receipt for total gross proceeds of \$5,000,000.
-Upon satisfaction of the escrow release conditions on June 9, 2021, which included the closing of the Acquisition, each Subscription Receipt automatically converted into one Common Share and one-half of one Subscription Receipt Warrant, with each whole such Subscription Receipt Warrant entitling the holder thereof to purchase one Common Share at a price of \$0.40 per Common Share, subject to the Accelerated Expiry.
+On March 23, 2021, the Company closed a non-brokered private placement of 20,000,000 Subscription Receipts at a price of \$0.25 per Subscription Receipt for total gross proceeds of \$5,000,000.
+Upon satisfaction of the escrow release conditions on June 9, 2021, which included closing the Acquisition, each Subscription Receipt automatically converted into one Common Share and one-half of one Subscription Receipt Warrant, with each whole such Subscription Receipt Warrant entitling the holder thereof to purchase one Common Share at a price of \$0.40 per Common Share, subject to the Accelerated Expiry.

-Financial Year Ended February 28, 2021
+Financial Year Ended February 28, 2021.

-On November 23, 2020, the Company entered into the Share Exchange Agreement with LQwD Financial, pursuant to which of all of the issued and outstanding securities of LQwD Financial were acquired by the Company on June 9, 2021.
+On November 23, 2020, the Company entered into the Share Exchange Agreement with LQwD Financial, pursuant to which of all the issued and outstanding securities of LQwD Financial were acquired by the Company on June 9, 2021.
 See "Development of the Business - Significant Acquisitions".